Memorial Mall: Meijer moves in; future redevelopment

 On March 17, 2015, Siegel Gallagher, Inc. represented NRFC Memorial Holdings, LLC on the sale of Memorial Mall to Michigan-based hypermarket retailer Meijer for $10.75 million.
 The sale included the acquisition of the adjoining Sears store.
 Meijer has been busy with expansions of its store locations in Wisconsin, with a number of stores opening in southeast Wisconsin since 2015.
 The company planned to run out the clock on the mall's existing lessees into 2017, opening their new store and adjoining convenience store in 2019 after razing and reconstruction, with Kohl's and Bed, Bath and Beyond retaining their existing buildings and the indoor entrances into the mall either sealed up or converted to exterior entrances.
-Powers Goodyear will remain in its present form.
-The four existing stores remaining in the Kohl's forecourt will be retained in the new Meijer development, while Firestone has already relocated into a new building on the city's south side near the Washington Square shopping center.
+Powers Goodyear remained unchanged on the building's west side.
+The four existing stores remaining in the Kohl's forecourt were in the new Meijer development, while Firestone has already relocated into a new building on the city's south side near the Washington Square shopping center.

 By its last days, the mall's occupancy rate stood at 13% (6 of 48 store spaces), with the northern "Sears" wing's seventeen spaces fully vacant.
 With the closing of the Mexican restaurant Diamond Dave's Taco Company in May 2016, the mall no longer had any food options.
-Hobby Lobby wound-down operations after Christmas 2016 and vacated on January 14, 2017, with no new location announced, while the Book World bookstore formerly located next to Sears followed shortly thereafter with a move to the nearby Taylor Heights (its parent company went bankrupt only eleven months later).
-Bath and Body Works closed in April 2017, along with the arcade game room.
+Hobby Lobby wound-down operations after Christmas 2016 and vacated on January 14, 2017 (returning across the street in a redevelopment of the former ShopKo store with Ross Dress for Less in 2023), while the Book World bookstore formerly located next to Sears followed shortly thereafter with a move to the nearby Taylor Heights (its parent company went bankrupt only eleven months later).
+Bath & Body Works closed in April 2017, along with the arcade game room.
 GNC closed just before the end of July 2017.